DocsWebApps/system-dashboard-rails/README.md

 rake db:schema:load
 ```

-Amend the data in the ./db/seed.rb file to reflect the your systems and contact details.
+Amend the data in the ./db/seed.rb file to reflect your systems and contact details.
 Then load the data into the database.

 ```ruby
 rake db:seed